 Domiciliary (home) visits can also be arranged.

-There is always a receptionist answering the telephone during these times.
-We can therefore normally offer an appointment within 24 hours.
+We can normally offer an appointment within 24 hours.

 The main Physiotherapy Suite is very spacious and is suitable for both individual hands on treatment and rehabilitation or studio work such as Pilates.
 The practice is also ideal for educational purposes and is regularly used as a teaching venue.